CodedMind8051/ChessBeast/README.md

 - Consider adding screenshots or a demo link if available to showcase your game visually.
 - Feel free to adjust any wording to match your voice or the specific details of your project.

-Let me know if you need further modifications or additions!